department-of-veterans-affairs/va.gov-team/products/resources-and-support/rate-tool/conversation-guide.md

 Thanks for joining us today!
 My name is Camille Green and Perigean is taking notes.
 I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

-Today we're going to talk about  Medallia's Feedback Survey Tool that we are interested in utilizing that will allow veterans to rate multiple pages on Resources &Support .
+Today we're going to talk about a rating tool that we are interested in utilizing that will allow veterans to rate multiple pages on Resources & Support .You'll be interacting with a prototype today.
+This is a demo tool that may not function exactly the way you expect.
+Some areas of the prototype will be clickable, and some will not.
+Since it's a demo, none of your actions will affect your VA information or benefits.

 Before we start, I have a few things that I want to go over with you: